China August factory deflation deepens, prices fall most in three years; pork prices soar

 Share prices in Shanghai fell as the data pointed to growing profit pressure.

-China’s central bank on Friday cut banks’ reserve requirements for the seventh time since early 2018 to free up more money for lending, and analysts widely expect it to cut some of its key lending rates next week to reduce corporate borrowing costs.
-Economic growth has cooled to near 30-year lows.
+The central bank on Friday cut banks’ reserve requirements for the seventh time since early 2018 to free up more money for lending, and analysts widely expect it to cut some of its key lending rates next week to reduce corporate borrowing costs.

+China’s central bank governor Yi Gang said in late July that interest rate levels were appropriate and that cutting rates would mainly deal with the danger of deflation.
+But he said at the time that price changes in China remained moderate.

-Surging food prices will not be a barrier to policy easing, Capital Economics said.
+Surging food prices and higher consumer inflation will not be a barrier to policy easing, analysts said.

+The consumer price index (CPI) rose 2.8% from a year earlier, unchanged from July and beating analysts’ expectations at 2.6%, but still below China’s annual target of around 3%.

+“Despite the higher CPI, we expect the People’s Bank of China (PBOC) to cut interest rates in the fourth quarter this year,” ANZ said.

+“China’s declining producer price index (PPI) carries more weight with policymakers in their monetary policy decisions, in our view.”

-China’s food price index rose 10% on-year, up from a 9.1% jump in July and the highest since January 2012.
-Pork prices soared 46.7%, after an increase of 27% in July, as swine fever decimates the country’s herds.
+The food price index rose 10% on-year, from a 9.1% jump in July and the highest since January 2012.
+Pork prices soared 46.7%, after an increase of 27% in July, as African swine fever decimates the country’s herds.

-The consumer price index (CPI) rose 2.8% from a year earlier, unchanged from July and beating analysts’ expectations at 2.6%.
+Most analysts expect pork prices to continue rising as supply plummets, spilling over into prices of other food items.

-Core consumer inflation, which excludes food and fuel, picked up to 1.5% on-year after a 1.3% gain in the prior month.
+Core consumer inflation, which excludes food and fuel, remained mild, however.
+It picked up to 1.5% on-year after a 1.3% gain in the prior month.

+“We do not think elevated inflation will lead PBOC to raise rates, given still-mild core inflation, although it could put some limit on rates declining too much,” Goldman Sachs said in a research note.

-Weakness in producer prices were also seen recently in other major economies including the United States, Canada and the euro zone, raising concerns over demand worldwide as the Sino-U.S. trade dispute upends global supply chains.
+Weakness in producer prices has also been seen recently in other major economies including the United States, Canada and the euro zone, raising concerns over demand worldwide as the Sino-U.S. trade dispute upends global supply chains.

-China’s oil and gas extraction industries saw the greatest deflationary pressure in August, notching up price declines of 9.1% on year, according to official results.
-The oil, coal and other fuel processing industries also saw price deflation worsening to 5.9% in August.
+China’s oil and gas extraction industries saw the greatest deflationary pressure in August, notching up price declines of 9.1% on year.
+The oil, coal and other fuel processing industries saw prices fall 5.9%.

 Imports of unwrought copper, another cornerstone material in construction and a key gauge of demand, also sank in August.